 Andrew Wang, the managing partner at Runnymede Capital Management, understands that the financial services industry tends to create complex products that may be difficult to understand.

 “For many, the basic principles of investing are often not taught alongside math and history, adding to the challenge,” he says.

-If you feel overwhelmed, there are resources available out there to help you.
+If you feel overwhelmed, there are resources available to help you.
 Start by taking small steps and know that if you need to change your tactics down the line, you can.

 “Investors can always choose one option and several years later decide to switch to another path,” Yong says.

-There are many reputable books about investing for beginners.
+There are many reputable books about beginner investing.
 Ask for personal recommendations or read online reviews to get a better sense of whether a book fits your needs.
-For example, some are written with certain demographics in mind, while others may focus specifically on getting out of debt or saving for retirement.
+For example, some are for certain demographics, while others may focus specifically on getting out of debt or saving for retirement.

-While this list is certainly not exhaustive, these titles are well-reviewed and may represent a good starting place for your research:
+While this list is certainly not exhaustive, these personal finance books are well-reviewed and may represent a good starting place for your research:

 - Broke Millennial: Stop Scraping By and Get Your Financial Life Together